msupply-foundation/conforma-server/documentation/Query-Syntax.md

 - `objects : [local objects]` -- **array** of local state objects required for the query (see **objectProperties** above)
 - `pgConnection: <postGresConnect object>` (or any valid PostGres connection object, e.g. `Client` from `node-postgres`)
 - `graphQLConnection: { fetch: <fetch object>, endpoint: <URL of GraphQL endpoint>}` -- connection information for a local GraphQL endpoint.
 Only required if expression contains **graphQL** operator.
+- `APIfetch: <fetch object>` -- required if the API operator is being used.
+(Note: the reason this must be passed in rather than having the module use `fetch` directly is so it can work in both front- and back-end.
+The browser provides a native `fetch` method, but this isn't available in Node, which requires the `node-fetch` package.
+So in order to work in both, the module expects the appropriate variant of the fetch object to be passed in.)

 # Examples